Lean in really close. I swore I wouldn’t put butcher block countertops in a kitchen again. No really, I had a whole Twitter conversation about this.

 - Easy to clean.
 I wipe down everything with a natural disinfectant spray (PS – please note I do not prep food directly on ours) or with just soap/dish detergent and water.

 - Eco friendly.
 It has a low environmental impact due to how it’s made.

-- The walnut colour and species hides stains.
+- The walnut color and species hides stains.
 If I tried to get you to tell me where any scratches are on this just by looking at it standing in the room, you wouldn’t be able to do so.
 With our previous counter top, every single mark could be seen from miles away.
 With this Walnut wood and tone, it masks anything.
 No extra wood stains needed.
-Just its natural colour.
+Just its natural color.